nih-cfde/use-case-library-build/library/uc-0009-check-cfde-portal-submissions.md

 - r-00041
 ---

-Melinda wants to check her team's data submissions on the CFDE portal so they can review which are ready to incorporate into the portal.
+Melinda, a Data Custodian, wants to check her team's data submissions on the CFDE portal so they can review which are ready to incorporate into the portal.

-She logs on to the portal interface and looks at summaries of their data submissions.
+She logs on to the portal interface and looks at summaries of her team's data submissions.
+She navigates to the Review Catalog belonging to her team and views a dynamically generated set of plots.
+For additional help, she pulls up the Review Page documentation and the walkthrough tutorial.

 Next she notifies Ann, a Data Administrator on her team who makes the final decision, that it is time to do a final review of the data.

+## have added tasks and reqs that already exist. have not added the new ones yet

+## need to add these

+will C2M2 docs have this info? t-0013 is C2M2 docs
+    - consult documentation about Review Page

+is this tutorial of the data submission process? if so, should be same task as uc-0011 tutorial task
+    - May use tutorial walkthrough

+this is new task (requirement will be that dynamic plots are generated)
+    - View a dynamically generated set of plots/Review catalog